 Allowed models of weapons, modifications and accessories are described in the equipment list for your event and you assigned army and unit.

-All weapons, including backups will be checked via chronogaph by the event staff upon your arrival at the base camp.
+All weapons, including backups will be checked via chronogaph by the event staff or your leadership during the check-in process.

 - At test, present your weapon, unloaded and with an empty magazine to the chrono staff